The Private Life of Henry VIII

-The Private Life of Henry VIII is a 1933 British film directed and co-produced by Alexander Korda and starring Charles Laughton, Robert Donat, Merle Oberon and Elsa Lanchester.
+The Private Life of Henry VIII is a 1933 British biographical drama film directed and co-produced by Alexander Korda and starring Charles Laughton, Robert Donat, Merle Oberon and Elsa Lanchester.
 It was written by Lajos Bíró and Arthur Wimperis for London Film Productions, Korda's production company.
 The film, which focuses on the marriages of King Henry VIII of England, was a major international success, establishing Korda as a leading filmmaker and Laughton as a box-office star.

-Plot
+Plot summary

-The film begins 20 years into King Henry VIII's reign.
+The film begins 20 years into King Henry VIII's reign and covers the last 11 years of his marital life in a series of comedic vignettes.
 In May 1536, in the immediate aftermath of the execution of his second wife Anne Boleyn, Henry marries Jane Seymour, who dies in childbirth 18 months later.
 He then weds a German princess, Anne of Cleves.
 This marriage ends in divorce after Anne deliberately makes herself unattractive so that she may be free to marry her sweetheart.
 Henry next marries the beautiful and ambitious Lady Katherine Howard.
 She has rejected love all of her life in favour of ambition, but after her marriage, she falls in love with Henry's handsome courtier Thomas Culpeper, who had attempted to woo her in the past.
 Their liaison is discovered by Henry's court and the two are executed.
 The weak and aging Henry consoles himself with a final marriage to Catherine Parr, who proves domineering.
 In the final scene, while Parr is no longer in the room, the king breaks the fourth wall, saying "Six wives, and the best of them's the worst."

 Cast

 Production

 Alexander Korda was seeking a film project suitable for Charles Laughton and his wife Elsa Lanchester.
 Originally, the story was to focus solely on the marriage of King Henry VIII and his fourth wife Anne of Cleves, but as the project grew, the story was modified to focus on five of Henry's six wives.
 Only the first wife, Catherine of Aragon, was omitted because those involved had no particular interest in her, describing her as a "respectable woman" in the film's first intertitles.
 Korda chose to ignore the religious and political aspects of Henry's reign, as the film makes no mention of the break with Rome and instead focuses on Henry's relations with his wives.

+The film cost £93,710 which was five times the average cost of a British feature in the early 1930s.